The Duplicate Content and SEO Connection: What Digital Marketers Need to Know

 After identifying duplicate content issues on your website, there are several best practices to address them.
 The best solution depends on the type of duplication you're experiencing, your goals, and your available resources.

-Here’s how to effectively resolve—and prevent—duplicate content problems to protect your SEO performance and boost your site’s visibility.
+Here’s how to effectively resolve and prevent duplicate content problems to protect your SEO performance and boost your site’s visibility.

 1. Prioritize Unique, Expert-Written Content